 - Self-paced homeschool curricula – these programs are mastery-based curricula which are designed to let children completely master the topic through self-paced learning before they move on to the next topic.
 This is contrasted to spiral learning which is more often used in a classroom situation.

-You can also pick a choice according to the homeschooling method you like best.
-Two popular options are classical and Charlotte Mason curricula.
+You can also choose according to the homeschooling method you like best.

 This is not usually true, and in reality, there are a variety of ways that homeschoolers can actively engage in social activities and foster healthy relationships with other students and members of their local community.